dladden/simple-asp-net-core-vue/README.md

 `npm install`

-n`pm run dev`
+`npm run dev`

-The frontend should now be running and typically will be accessible at http://localhost:3000 or another port if Vite is configured differently.
+The front-end should now be running and typically will be accessible at http://localhost:3000 or another port if Vite is configured differently.
 Why Vite?
 Vite offers faster and more efficient development for modern web projects.
 Some benefits include: